 The previous rendition of the Camry was truly ambiguous — with a boxy rear end and a somewhat curvier front end treatment, nothing about the sedan really flowed nor did it seem to follow any design strategy.
 Simply, a best-selling vehicle with a lost identity.
 And what that says about the conventional Camry owner, I don’t know.

-Fortunately, the all-new version truly is bold: now with a sleeker, more refined front end structure; stronger character lines running front-to-back; and a much more streamlined rear end, the new Camry’s overall length extends an extra 45mm while the front/rear treads get a 10mm boost.
-Plus, five new vibrant colours to chose from (nine in total).
+Fortunately, the all-new version truly is bold: now with a sleeker, more refined front-end structure, stronger character lines running front-to-back, and a much more streamlined rear end, the new Camry’s overall length extends an extra 45mm while the front/rear treads get a 10mm boost.
+Plus, there are five new vibrant colours to choose from (nine in total).

-The new 2015 Camry’s exterior lighting has been completely reworked as well.
-Gone is the fog light cover and the front signal lamp is now integrated into the bumper.
-The halogens are a new design while LEDs now add much needed dose of style and performance.
+The new 2015 Camry’s exterior lighting has also been completely reworked.
+The fog light cover is gone, and the front signal lamp is now integrated into the bumper.
+The halogens are a new design, while LEDs now add a much-needed dose of style and performance.

-The sportier XSE and SE receive dark headlamps, while the XLE and XSE find LED daylight running lights with five LEDs per lamp and replacing the old fog lights.
+The sportier XSE and SE receive dark headlamps, while the XLE and XSE find LED daylight running lights with five LEDs per lamp and replace the old fog lights.
 All V6-equipped Camry’s find LED headlamps.
-At the back, the rear wraparound style, combination lamps look both contemporary and clean without overdoing it.
+At the back, the rear wraparound style combination lamps look both contemporary and clean without overdoing it.

 2015 Toyota Camry Interior: No More Outdated Cabin